Web standards and browsers have done an excellent job of establishing a unified platform for web...

 It is apparent that more steps must be taken to improve the standard of OT security.
 Important infrastructure operators must understand the important role of OT, the threats posed by threat actors, and how to build a secure OT architecture.

-The Scope of OT
+The Scope of operational technology

 The information technology (IT) revolution started well before the OT revolution.
 In fact, OT has been around since the start of the Industrial Revolution.